How to set up an automation

 We didn't add any conditions because in this case, they weren't necessary.

-Multiple choice fields (select, radio and radio), as well as labels and assignees, must have the exact same options in both pipes for the automation to work.
+Multiple choice fields (select and radio), as well as labels and assignees, must have the exact same options in both pipes for the automation to work.

 You can use dynamic values by matching fields or fixed values by choosing from the options in the field when available or inserting text/number values manually.

-Once you're done with matching the fields, hit Create automation and that's it! our automation is up and running!
+Once you're done with matching the fields, hit Create automation and that's it!
+Your automation is up and running!

 Use customized integrations to improve your processes